iamjaredwalters/hydrate/README.md

 Going out for a drink?
 Don't forget to hydrate.
 Keep track of your alcohol vs water intake through the evening.
+If you've had more alcohol than water then you should get some water.

 ## How to